When Timber Engineers Brought Ski Jumping to Chicago

 Brought to the U.S. by Norwegian immigrants, ski jumping was a very popular sport in the early 20th century, especially in the Northeast.
 The sport of skiing was more directly tied to jumping at this time rather than downhill racing.
 The 1932 Winter Olympics in Lake Placid, New York, also helped to further spread the sport’s popularity in the U.S. It was this popularity which facilitated the staging of ski jumping events in large American sports stadiums.

 In February 1936, Soldier Field first hosted such a competition, which proved so successful that a larger ski jump was built again the following year.
-In 1937, 140 jumpers competed in the event in front of nearly 60,000 spectators.
+In February 1937, 140 jumpers competed in the event in front of nearly 60,000 spectators.
+The meet was sponsored by the Chicago Times, and was believed to be the largest crowd to ever see a ski jumping competition in the U.S. TECO provided the prefabricated, demountable timber connectored ski slide, with the all-wood tower standing at an incredible 180 feet tall (see photo below).
 Soldier Field hosted another competition in 1938, but then not again until 1954 (Wrigley Field would also host a jumping competition in 1944).

 Chicago was not the only city hosting international ski jump events during this time period.
 Surprisingly, California also hosted several similar events in equally unusual places.
 TECO was not involved in their construction and wood was not always the main material used, but large temporary jumps were built in several California cities.
 Using snow machines and crushed ice, ski jumping competitions were held in Berkeley in 1934, the Hollywood Bowl in 1935, at the San Francisco Golden Gate International Exposition on Treasure Island in 1939, and in Los Angeles Coliseum in both 1938 and 1939.